 - Macrohiostry.
 The world history timeline goes back to the beginning until this current month.
 The site includes book summaries and tells history without illusions and ideologies.

 - American Digital History.
-An online history textbook that uses interatcive multimedia to tell the history of America.
+An online history textbook that uses interactive multimedia to tell the history of America.

 - Duke Law Center for the Study of the Public Domain.
 Open courseware provided by one of the best schools in the South for those interested in law.

 - Harvard Law Today.
-The bulletins provide news from classrooms, clinics, and campus with articles on various topics.
+The bulletins provide news from classrooms, clinics, and campuses with articles on various topics.

 - Stanford On iTunes U. A collection of free video and audio content on iTunes provided by Stanford University for students and the public.